chelseavalentine/Notes/NagiosCore.md

 #### I/O interfaces summarized

-* is better than commerical tools b/c it was designed to be great at interacting w/ other external monitoring & visualization tools
+* is better than commercial tools b/c it was designed to be great at interacting w/ other external monitoring & visualization tools

 * generates reports for you & has convenient summary interfaces

-### Chapter 4: Configuring Nagios (pp. 51-75)
+### Chapter 4: Configuring Nagios

+* object-oriented configurations

+* two types of config files: [1] configs containing directives, & [2] configs containing definitions

+* some configs are required for the daemon to even start; others aren't

 ### (skim) Chapter 5: Bootstrapping the configs (pp. 75-85)